40+ Sustainable Clothing Brands: The Ethical Fashion Masterlist

 Supply chain & labor practices: Fair Trade and Worldwide Responsible Accredited Production (WRAP) certified factories.

 Why we love them: Utilizes waste reducing manufacturing techniques.
 Offers inclusive XS to XXL sizes.
-Donates a percentage of every sale to NGOs.
+Donates a percentage of every sale.

-Materials: High percentages of pure sustainable fabrics like organic cotton, hemp, TENCEL, and REPREVE® recycled polyester.
+Materials: High percentages of organic cotton, hemp, TENCEL, and REPREVE® recycled polyester.

-Supply chain & labor practices: Transparent website with a full Factory Ledger (which all have at least one certification by WRAP, BSCI, SA8000, Fair Trade, and Fair Wear Foundation).
-All suppliers and factories are held to an ethical Code of Conduct.
+Supply chain & labor practices: Transparent website with a full Factory Ledger and relevant industry certifications.
+Suppliers and factories held to an ethical Code of Conduct.

-Materials: Tons of different fabrics, not all of which are fully sustainable.
-Ideal fabrics to shop include organic cotton, hemp, recycled polyester, TENCEL modal, cruelty-free merino wool, and RDS-certified down.
+Materials: Look out for organic cotton, hemp, recycled polyester, TENCEL modal, cruelty-free merino wool, and RDS-certified down.

 Supply chain & labor practices: Purchase cotton from family farms “direct trade” at set prices so farmers aren’t affected by market fluctuations.
-A third-party audits all farms and factories and conducts regular employee satisfaction interviews.
-Centralized supply chain all located within a 100km radius.
+Third-party audits for all farms and factories.

 Why we love them: Certified B-Corp.
-Works directly with cotton farms to help them switch to organic practices.
-Donates a portion of each sale to stop the cycle of child labor by educating children (especially girls) from rural Egyptian farming communities.
+Donates a portion of each sale to stop the cycle of child labor.

 10. THE CLASSIC T-SHIRT COMPANY

-Materials: 100% ringspun and pre-shrunk GOTS-organic cotton dyed with Azo-free dyes.
+Materials: 100% ringspun and pre-shrunk GOTS-organic cotton, Azo-free dyes.

-Supply chain & labor practices: Made in the USA, from the cotton milling to manufacturing in a vertically integrated state-of-the-art Los Angeles factory.
+Supply chain & labor practices: Made in the USA.
 Committed to fair trade principles and cost transparency.

 Product range: Best organic sustainable clothing brand for USA made basic short and long sleeve T shirts.